 Net migration, which is the result of persons moving into Delaware less persons moving out of Delaware, is clearly the volatile component of the growth picture.
-It has moved from net outmigration in 1982 of -2000 to a high of +8000 net in-migration at the peak of the economic cycle.
-It then fell during the recession years of the early 1990s and today accounts for slightly more than half of all population growth.
+It has moved from net out-migration in 1982 of -2000 to a high of +8000 net in-migration at the peak of the economic cycle.
+It then fell during the recession years of the early 1990s and today accounts for about half of all population growth.
 From these data, it is easy to see that Delaware's population growth is heavily influenced by local labor market conditions.
 Delaware's economy has consistently produced unemployment rates below those for the nation and region and has continued to generate new jobs sufficient to attract net in-migration.
-The characteristics of those jobs, in particular their health benefits, can and have affected coverage rates in Delaware.
-The types of jobs which have been created are also much more likely to induce people to move to Delaware.
+The characteristics of those jobs, in particular their health benefits, can and probably have affected coverage rates in Delaware.